Telix Pharmaceuticals Limited: Telix 2024 Full Year Results: Record Financial Performance and Investment in Future Growth, FY2025 Guidance of up to $1.23 Billion

-MELBOURNE, Australia and INDIANAPOLIS, Feb.
-20, 2025 (GLOBE NEWSWIRE) -- Telix Pharmaceuticals Limited (ASX: TLX, Nasdaq: TLX, Telix, the Company) today announces its financial results for the year ended 31 December 2024.
+MELBOURNE, Australia and INDIANAPOLIS, Ind., Feb.
+20, 2025 /PRNewswire/ -- Telix Pharmaceuticals Limited (ASX: TLX, Nasdaq: TLX, Telix, the Company) today announces its financial results for the year ended 31 December 2024.
 All figures are in AU$ unless stated otherwise.

 FY2024 highlights